10 Best Small Red Flower Plants

 • When winter comes, cut some stems to dry – they’ll stay red in vases all season.

-#7.
-Viola ‘Sorbet Fire’
+7. Viola ‘Sorbet Fire’

-They stay small (just ankle-high), so they’re great for tiny pots, window boxes, or garden edges.
-Give them some morning sun and water when the soil feels dry – that’s it!
+They stay small in height (just only ankle-high), this makes them great for tiny pots, window boxes, or along garden edges.
+Just give them some morning sun and water when the soil feels dry – that’s it!
 They’ll even handle light frost without complaining.
+The best part?
+They often come back on their own next year.

-#8.
-Zinnia ‘Red Spider’
+8. Zinnia ‘Red Spider’

 What makes them great?